On the Well-posedness of Hamilton-Jacobi-Bellman Equations of the Equilibrium Type

 where the dependence of $A^I$, $B^I$, and $f$ on their arguments $(t,s,x,y)$ is suppressed here.
 Furthermore, we also have

-To simplify, \eqref{Expanded linear PDE}-\eqref{Second derivatives} can be reorganized in a compact way as a parabolic system for a vector-valued function $\overline{u}^\top=\left(u,\frac{\partial u}{\partial t},\frac{\partial u}{\partial x},\frac{\partial^2 u}{\partial x\partial x}\right)^\top(t,s,x,y)$:
+To simplify, \eqref{ExpandedlinearPDE}-\eqref{Secondderivatives} can be reorganized in a compact way as a parabolic system for a vector-valued function $\overline{u}^\top=\left(u,\frac{\partial u}{\partial t},\frac{\partial u}{\partial x},\frac{\partial^2 u}{\partial x\partial x}\right)^\top(t,s,x,y)$:

 where each of $P^I=P^I(t,s,x,y)$ for $|I|\leq 2$ is a lower-triangular matrix, whose diagonal elements are exactly $A^I$ while the off-diagonal elements do not matter the subsequent analyses.
 Moreover, $\overline{B}^I$, $\overline{f}$, and $\overline{g}$ are all vector-valued, consisting of themselves and their derivatives in $t$ and $x$.
-Thanks to the structure of such a matrix $P^I$, the existence and regularity of the fundamental solution of the parabolic operator $Du:=u_s-\sum P^I\partial_Iu$ is promised by the uniformly ellipticity condition \eqref{Uniform ellipticity condition 1} of $A^I$; see \cite{Friedman1964,Ladyzhanskaya1968,Eidelman1969}.
+Thanks to the structure of such a matrix $P^I$, the existence and regularity of the fundamental solution of the parabolic operator $Du:=u_s-\sum P^I\partial_Iu$ is promised by \eqref{Uniformellipticitycondition1} of $A^I$; see \cite{Friedman1964,Ladyzhanskaya1968,Eidelman1969}.

-Next, we take advantage of the integral representations below to replace all diagonal terms $\partial_I u(s,s,x,y)\big|_{x=y}$ in \eqref{Expanded linear PDE}-\eqref{First derivatives} with a relatively manageable $\partial_I u(t,s,x,y)$.
+Next, we take advantage of the integral representations below to replace all diagonal terms $\partial_I u(s,s,x,y)\big|_{x=y}$ in \eqref{ExpandedlinearPDE}-\eqref{Firstderivatives} with a relatively manageable $\partial_I u(t,s,x,y)$.

 Note that the $(d+1)$-dimensional $\left(\frac{\partial u}{\partial t},\frac{\partial u}{\partial x}\right)^\top$ constitutes a conservative vector field and the potential function of which is $u(t,s,x,y)$.
 Hence, $\partial_I u(s,s,x,y)\big|_{x=y}$ has various integral representations when we alter the integral paths from $(s,y)$ to $(t,x)$.